-Are Topical NSAIDs Right for Me?
+Are Topical NSAIDs Right for You?

 These gels, liquids or patches may work for you if:

 - You have arthritis in smaller joints.
-Topical NSAIDs will penetrate the skin and help reduce pain locally.
+Topical NSAIDs penetrate the skin and help reduce pain locally.
 They work best on joints that are closer to the surface, such as the hands, knees, elbows and ankles.

 - You are older than 65.
 “A lot of elderly patients can’t take oral NSAIDs because they have stomach or heart risk factors, and they can’t take narcotic analgesics because they could become so drowsy they could fall and break a bone,” says Roy D. Altman, MD, professor of medicine in the division of rheumatology and immunology at the University of California, Los Angeles.

 - Your stomach is sensitive to NSAIDs.
 Using topical NSAIDs may help you avoid stomach upset.
 But if you have a history of ulcers or gastrointestinal bleeding, the medicine in the drug travels through your blood and can still put you at risk.